Man who barricaded for hours at Upper Valley SWAT situation taken into custody - NewsBreak

 Related

-El Paso PD Gang Unit arrests 2 men accused of shooting at man in Upper Valley
+El Paso police identify 3 men arrested during SWAT situation in Upper Valley

-EL PASO, Texas (KFOX14/CBS4) — Two men were arrested by El Paso Police Department's Gang Unit for shooting at a 23-year-old man at his home in the Upper Valley on Friday, police said.
-The Gang Unit’s investigation revealed Julian Rodolfo Arce, 24, and David Eduardo Irigoyen, 26, drove Justin...

 El Paso police arrest man accused of assaulting officer, attempting to steal from Walmart